-Additionally, you need to specify and provide full information about the items that are not required to be ordered or any components which need to be excluded from the assembly process.
+Additionally, you need to specify and provide full information about the items that are not required to be ordered or any components that need to be excluded from the assembly process.
 All this will contribute to the flawless manufacture and achieving the desired end design.Necessary factors you must include in your BOM for PCB order:

-- BOM Level - You need to assign each part of the assembly to a number to details where it fits in the BOM.
+- BOM Level - You need to assign each part of the assembly to a number to detail where it fits in the BOM.
 This will allow everyone with an understanding of BOM to follow its structure as a guide.